 Why has the forex market become so popular?

 Learning how to trade and make consistent profits is not an easy thing.
-However if can learn how to trade forex successfully, it can offer you an amazing lifestyle compared to most other jobs.
+However if you can learn how to trade forex successfully, it can offer a lifestyle that can’t be compared to most other jobs.
 This is because you can work from home, or trade from anywhere in the world as long as you have an internet connection and a laptop.

 Imagine being able to work from anywhere in the world, wearing whatever clothes you want to, working at whatever time you want to, while on vacation, travelling, home or at the coffee shop.
 These are some of the many reasons trading forex has attracted so many traders to the fx market over the last decade.

-If you are willing to work hard and learn the necessary skills of forex trading, you can make profitable full- or part-time fx trading a reality.
+If you are willing to work hard and learn the necessary skills for forex trading, you can become a full- or part-time fx trader.

 I personally was tired of working in an office, having others tell me what to do, what to wear, when I got paid, when I got a raise, and how much I’m worth.
-If you want to work from home, and have no limit to how much money you can make, then you should definitely learn how to trade the forex markets.
+If you want to work from home and have no limit to how much money you can make (understanding that there is always risk involved when you trade!), then you should definitely learn how to trade the forex markets.

 NOTE: Successful forex trading is simple, but not easy.
 It will require you to work hard, get the proper forex training, and learn to build a successful mindset.
 You’ll have start with the basics of forex trading, eventually learn how to trade price action, have good risk- and money management, and understand successful trading psychology.